mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 Note that in this example we don't end up using this twist distribution, but instead use a better starting twist distribution which will be seen later.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 2 begin
+  :start-after: checkpoint 2
-  :end-before: #docs section 2 end
+  :end-before: checkpoint 3

 Next, we create a surface dictionary and provide necessary information for our lifting surface.
 After providing the relevant information for the `name`, `symmetry`, and `S_ref_type` settings, we provide the mesh and specify the string `'wingbox'` for the `fem_model_type` (if we wanted the tubular structure, we would specify `'tube'` instead).
 We also provide the airfoil coordinates for the wingbox cross-section here as the four arrays defined earlier.

 .. literalinclude:: wingbox_mpt_opt_example.py
-   :start-after: #docs section 3 begin
+  :start-after: checkpoint 3
-   :end-before: #docs section 3 end
+  :end-before: checkpoint 4

 Next, we provide some initial values for the wingbox spar and skin thickness distributions (B-spline control points), along with the wing twist distribution (note that these distributions do not need to have the same number of control points).
 For the wingbox model, to maintain simplicity, we use the same thickness variables for both the top and bottom wing skins.